ResidentMario/gtfs-tripify/README.md

 )
 ```

-**Note**: the `trip_id` field in a GTFS-RT feed may be reassigned to a new train mid-trip and without warning. `gt.logify` can catch and correct this in many (but not all!) cases, `gt.ops.merge` cannot and, in the case that the reassignment happens to occur in the space in between two logbooks, will record two separate partial trips instead.
-So it's highly recommended to only merge large logbooks, to help avoid "trip fragmentation".
+Note that `gt.ops.merge` does not have the robust logic for infering and merging trips that `gt.logify` has, so it's highly recommended to only merge large logbooks to help avoid "trip fragmentation".

 Finally, you may save a logbook to disk.
 There are a couple of methods for doing so: `gt.ops.to_csv` (and its companion `gt.ops.from_csv`), which will write a logbook to disk as a CSV file, and `gt.ops.to_gtfs`, which will write a logbook to disk as a GTFS `stop.txt` record.
 You should only use `gt.ops.to_gfst` on complete logbooks (e.g., ones which you have run `gt.ops.cut_cancellations` and `gt.ops.discard_partial_logs` on), as the GTFS spec allows neither null values nor hypothetical stops in `stops.txt`, so the offending stop records will be ignored.